AndreaLoforte/OGL_Application_20210909/OGL_Application/README.txt

 colors, sizes,behaviour (activation of physics/ai).It has a shooting system and a simple implementation of enemy behaviour.
 It has 3 kind of camera transformations that the user can switch at runtime.
-All of the progress made during a session can be saved and restored later.
+All of the progresses made during a session can be saved and restored later.

 It enbeds various functionality, most of which I developed by myself while others I integrated from third parties :